-With so many people looking for jobs these days, employers are scanning resumes (either with a person or even a machine) to see how your resume matches up to their job opening.
+With so many people looking for jobs these days, employers are scanning resumes (see ATS software tab) to see how your resume matches up to their job opening.
 Resumes that appear qualified will go the next step - usually a human resources worker will review your resume.
 If a resume does not match enough of their qualifications, your resume is toast!

 Keywords are the link to the most important qualities and qualifications an employer is looking for.
 It's no secret - all the information you need is right in their employment listing.
 When applying for a job, print out the ad.
 Look for all the important points and highlight these keywords.
 The "important points" could be about the culture of the company, the qualities they are looking for, and qualifications required.
 Here is an example: